phaistos-networks/KMS/README.md

 - `/unseal`
 It expects 0 or more master key seals, one per line.
 It will verify the seals, and if enough shares have been collected, it will try to unseal KMS.
 If it doesn't succeed, it will reset the number of seals collected.
-If KMS is unsealed, the response will be "KMS is now UNLOCKED", otherwise, you will get a JSON dictionary with "cnt" as the total shares collected, and "required" as the number of shares required to reconstruct the master key.
+If KMS is unsealed, the response will be "KMS is now UNLOCKED", otherwise, you will get a JSON dictionary with "cnt" as the total shares collected, and "required" as the number of shares required to reconstruct the master key. unseal does not require authentication with a token.

 - `/get_keys`
 Expects 0 or more key identifiers, one per line.
 KMS will return `<key identifier><space><base64 representation of the key>`  for each such identifier in the response.